 Calcium for Bone Health

-The National Academy of Medicine recommends an intake of 1000 mg calcium daily for men aged 19-70 years, while men over 70 need 1200 mg calcium daily.
+The National Academy of Medicine recommends an intake of 1000 mg of calcium daily for men between the ages of 19-70, while men over 70 need 1200 mg of calcium daily.
 Table 1 lists foods rich in calcium.
 When grocery shopping, it’s helpful to read food labels.
 A good practice is to choose foods that have 10 percent or more of the Daily Value for calcium.

 Your body absorbs calcium food sources more efficiently if you eat them at different times throughout the day.
 Here are some suggestions on how to spread out your calcium intake: